Big Sur: Few visitors' services

-Limited accommodations
+Limited accommodation

 There are fewer than 300 hotel rooms on the entire 90 mi stretch of Highway 1 between San Simeon and Carmel.
-Lodging include a few cabins, motels, and campgrounds, and higher-end resorts such as the Post Ranch Inn, charging as much as $1,800, and the Ventana Inn, with suites up to $2,400 per night.
+Lodging include a few cabins, motels, and campgrounds, and higher-end resorts.
 There are some short-term rentals, but their legality is still being determined.

 Illegal camping

-Some social media sites report the availability of free camping on the side of roads, but camping of any sort along highways and secondary roads is illegal and subject to fines.
+Some social media sites report the availability of free camping on the side of roads, but camping of any sort or parking overnight along highways and local roads is illegal and violators are regularly cited.
+Sleeping in cars is illegal and subject to a $1000 fine.
 Casual campers have at times turned every wide spot along the Nacimiento-Fergusson Road into an illegal campsite, although there are no bathrooms or fire pits.
 Residents complain about illegal camp fires and people defecating along the road without using proper sanitation.
 Camping is only permitted within designated private and state or federal park campsites or within USFS lands.

 On July 22, 2016, an illegal campfire within Garrapata State Park, where camping is not permitted, got out of control.
 The resulting Soberanes Fire burned 132,127 acre, 57 homes and 11 outbuildings, and killed a bulldozer operator.
 It took almost three months to extinguish and cost about $236 million to suppress.
 In October, 2017, a visitor from Florida was arrested for starting an illegal campfire that grew out of control.

 Solutions under consideration

 The Community Association of Big Sur (formerly the Big Sur Property Owners Association) is proposing some solutions.
 They want to close the parking lot at Bixby Creek for a year to encourage visitors to take public transportation.
 They are considering asking community volunteers to keep tourists from walking onto the bridge, which is both dangerous and illegal.
-Tourists who want to get to Pfeiffer Beach over the current mile-long, one-lane road to a small 65-car parking lot would be required to reserve and pay for parking ahead of time or take a shuttle.
+Tourists who want to get to Pfeiffer Beach over the mile-long, one-lane road to a small 65-car parking lot would be required to reserve and pay for parking ahead of time or take a shuttle.
 Parking on the highway shoulder at popular McWay Falls to avoid a $10 parking lot fee would be prohibited.
 Another idea under consideration is a ban on dispersed camping in the national forest during fire season "until proper backcountry monitoring and enforcement exists."
 An illegal campfire in 2017 burned 57 homes and killed one firefighter.
-The Forest Service used to have several backcountry rangers but now has none.
+The Forest Service used to have several backcountry rangers but removed them all.